-Lenders offer discount points to buyers to lower the mortgage rate and make the mortgage more affordable.
-The point you care about the most is the discount.
-Just as it sounds, a discount point is like prepaying interest for a lower home loan interest rate.
-One point usually translates into .25 percent less on your loan rate.
-Another consideration: discount points are tax deductible.
+Lenders offer discount points to buyers to lower the interest rate and make the mortgage more affordable.
+A discount point is like prepaying interest for a lower interest rate.
+One point usually translates into .125 to .25 percent less on your loan rate.
+Another consideration: discount points are typically tax deductible.

 Here is why.
 Say you have a $200,000 loan, 1 discount point would generally cost $2,000, .5 discount points would generally be $1,000 and .25 would be $500, etc. When determining how many discount points you would like to purchase, you will want to consider what the “break-even” point is.
 What that means is how long it will take you to recoup that upfront cost over the long-term.
 Though it may vary, consider that spending $1,000 on discount points could translate into around $16 of savings on your monthly mortgage payment.
 It would take around 63 months to reach that $1,000 point.

-For this reason, it may make more sense for someone who has a 30-year loan to purchase discount points than someone who has a 15-year loan.
+For this reason, it may make more sense for someone who has a longer loan term to purchase discount points than someone who has a shorter loan term.

 Just do the math.
 If you and your family expect to live in your home for no more than a couple of years, buying a point may not be worth it.
 Perhaps you can reinvest that money you would have spent on points and use it to fund a project around the house.
 This investment may add to your quality of life and possibly add value to your home when you're ready to sell.
 You may also decide to use the money for other long-term investments, such as a mutual fund.